srinidhii101/Book-It/README.md

         4. Change port number to '3001' in place of 'process.env.SERVER_PORT' in 'server.js'.Then, use command 'node server.js'
            to connect to the MongoDB.

-        The project has been hosted at the below mentioned URL with above mentioned features implemented:
+        The project has been hosted at the below mentioned URL: http://bluenose.cs.dal.ca:35826

-            http://bluenose.cs.dal.ca:35826

 **4.**  **Project Structure**